KDE/digikam-doc/slideshow_tools/slide_tool.rst

 .. note::

-    The **Shuffle** mode is only available in automatic playback, i.e. when you start the slide show via the menu or toolbar button.
+    The **Shuffle Images** mode is only available in automatic playback, i.e. when you start the slide show via the menu or toolbar button.
 It do not work in **Preview** mode when you start on the "play" button icon in the thumbnail or image preview.

 .. figure:: images/slide_config.webp